 Within each country, the scores of individual hospitals differed considerably - some scored quite well and others had poor results (Exhibit 2).
-Statistically, we found that more than 80 percent of the variation in our overall sample resulted from variations in hospital performance within countries, not from differences between the countries.
+Statistically, we found that more than 80 percent of the variation in our overall sample resulted from variations in hospital performance within

+3EBITDA, or earnings before interest, taxes, depreciation, and amortization, is often used to indicate a company's financial performance. countries, not from differences between the countries.
 This result suggests to us that management practices may play a much greater role in determining hospital performance than such factors as national culture, market conditions, and regulation.
 It also suggests that all countries have the opportunity to improve poorly performing hospitals.